codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start/create-app-ui.md

 toc: true
 ---

-Now that you have created all the resource specifications for the application, you can create the application in Codefresh.
+Now that you have created all the resources for the application, you can create the application in Codefresh.
 For the quick start, you will create the `codefresh-guestbook` application.

-For detailed information, see [Create an application]({{site.baseurl}}/docs/deployment/create-application) **Before you begin**
+For detailed information, see [Create an application]({{site.baseurl}}/docs/deployment/create-application)

+**Before you begin**

 [Create the application resources]({{site.baseurl}}/docs/getting-started/quick-start/create-app-specs)